 Even if you both want to start speaking Chinese and want to give it a try, this can be hard.
 The less Chinese you know, the harder it will be.

-Another difficulty lies in the personality and preferences of your partner.
-Not all people are willing or skilled teachers, and even those who try may lack the patience to speak Chinese with you.
+Another potential challenge lies in the personality and preferences of your partner.
+Not all people are willing or skilled teachers, and even those who try may lack the patience to speak Chinese with you for longer periods.
+You don’t need your partner to teach you vocabulary and grammar explicitly, but you do need to interact with them in Chinese.

 My wife and I are lucky in this regard because we are both language teachers, but most people aren’t.
 Still, we also struggle to speak more Swedish, which is our third strongest language, even if we both want to.

-Ultimately, this is only a problem if you only learn Chinese from your partner, which is problematic for other reasons, just like it would not be a good idea to only learn Chinese from a specific tennis player, computer gamer, or rice farmer.
+Ultimately, sounding like someone you are not is only a problem if you only learn Chinese from your partner.
+This would be problematic for many reasons, just like it would not be a good idea to only learn Chinese from a specific tennis player, computer gamer, or rice farmer.
 You need varied input no matter what.

 Don’t take your partner’s support for granted

-However, it’s essential not to take this support for granted.
+While partners care more about you than the average teacher or language exchange, they don’t necessarily care that much about your language learning.
+It’s essential not to take any support you get for granted.
 Treating your partner as a personal teacher or dictionary can quickly strain the relationship.

-Mutual respect and boundaries are critical; offering something in return, like helping with their English or another language, creates balance.
+Mutual respect and boundaries are critical; offering something in return, like helping with their English or another language, creates balance, although that does assume that your partner wants to learn your language and doesn’t already know it.
 Another option is to try really hard to practise your Chinese in ways that are fun for both of you.

 Suggestions for learning with a partner